Soccer god Maradona’s rise and fall in Asif Kapadia’s doc

 The footage in “Diego Maradona” comes from the late Jorge Cyterszpiler, a friend and agent to Maradona.
 He hired two cameramen to follow Maradona in the early ’80s, covering his time in Naples.

-Audio of extensive interviews conducted by Kapadia heard throughout “Diego Maradona,” including with Maradona.
+Audio of extensive interviews conducted by Kapadia is heard throughout “Diego Maradona,” including with Maradona.
 He was predictably difficult to get a hold of.

-For many, the most familiar image of Maradona is his older, heavier self: a color presence at Argentina matches.
+For many, the most familiar image of Maradona is his older, heavier self: a colorful presence at Argentina matches.
 But by not cutting back and forth between present-day Maradona, Kapadia’s film keeps its momentum and Maradona in his prime.

 Kapadia likens himself to a pop artist.

-Note: This story has been corrected to show Amy Winehouse was British, not American.